-If you’re buying a new house, you may want to get a third-party home inspection.
+If you’re buying a new house, you will probably want to get a third-party home inspection.
 If the home gets a clean bill of health, you’ll feel assured that you’re buying a safe, well-maintained property, and investing your money wisely.

-But what happens when that inspection reveals a problem?
-What are your options and how do you move forward (or back out) if the results are less than ideal?
+But what happens if that inspection reveals a problem?
+What are your options, and how do you move forward (or back out) if the results are less than ideal?

 The answer depends on your sales contract as well as the repairs that are needed, the seller’s willingness to negotiate, and several other factors.
 Here’s what to do if you find yourself potentially negotiating repairs after a home inspection.

 Your Options After a Home Inspection

 A home inspection can help identify deficiencies in a home you’re considering purchasing.
-If the inspection reveals problems are at work or repairs are needed, you may be able to negotiate with the seller to fix those issues.
+If the inspection reveals that problems are present or repairs are needed, you may be able to negotiate with the seller to fix those issues.
 You can also ask for credits toward your closing costs in order to make up for them.

-If you have a home inspection contingency in place, and the issues your inspector finds are deal-breakers, you may be able to back out of the purchase entirely.
-If you decide to go this route, you should be able to receive the deposit you put toward the purchase back in full.
+If you have a home inspection contingency in place, and the issues that your inspector finds are deal-breakers, you may be able to back out of the purchase entirely.
+If you decide to go that route, you should be able to receive back the full deposit you put toward the purchase.

 Here are your options after a home inspection reveals problems: